LOVE ASTEROIDS

 What does Eros in Pisces mean?

-Is Eros conjunct Psyche in synastry a soul mate?
+Is Eros conjunct Psyche in synastry decisive?

 Related Asteroids